swiftlang/vscode-swift/README.md

 ## Installation

 For the extension to work, you must have Swift installed on your system.
 Please see the [Getting Started Guide on Swift.org](https://www.swift.org/getting-started/) for details on how to install Swift on your system.
-Install the extension from [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=sswg.swift-lang) and open a Swift package!
+Install the extension from [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=sswg.swift-lang) and open a Swift package!
 You'll be prompted to install and configure the CodeLLDB extension, which you should do so.

 ## Features